 - Put the sugar, chocolate, butter, and the water in a medium to large saucepan and cook, stirring, over medium heat until it all melts together smoothly.
 Set aside to cool for a few minutes.

-- When the mixture has cooled slightly, whisk in the milk, eggs, and vinegar.
+- When the mixture has cooled slightly, whisk in the milk, eggs, vinegar, and vanilla.

 - Whisk in the baking soda, powder, and salt.
 Then slowly whisk in the flour, making sure not to over mix...small lumps are fine.